katelyj/Team_EighthGradeBully/README.md

   $ source softdev/bin/activate
   $ cd Team_EighthGradeBully/stuytinerary
   $ pip install requirements.txt
+  // start up mongodb (instructions can be found in the installation link above)
   $ python __init__.py
 ```

   *If already used:*

   ```
+  // start up mongodb (instructions can be found in the installation link above)
   $ cd Team_EighthGradeBully/stuytinerary
   $ python __init__.py
   ```